Aubreymcfato/newclues/clues_.md

 ##c.
 Being together: the cause of and solution to every [problem](http://en.wikipedia.org/wiki/Homer_vs._the_Eighteenth_Amendment).

 [116](http://www.cluetrain.com/newclues/#116).
-If we have focused on the role of the People of La Rete  — you and us — in the Internet's fall from grace, that's because we still have the faith we came in with.
+If we have focused on the role of the People of La Rete  — you and us — in Internet's fall from grace, that's because we still have the faith we came in with.

 [117](http://www.cluetrain.com/newclues/#117).
 We, the People of La Rete, cannot fathom how much we can do together because we are far from finished inventing how to be together.

 [118](http://www.cluetrain.com/newclues/#118).
-The Internet has liberated an ancient force — the gravity drawing us together.
+Internet has liberated an ancient force — the gravity drawing us together.

 [119](http://www.cluetrain.com/newclues/#119).
 The gravity of connection is love.